Skip to main content

 Optimal Health Outcomes

 Our Care Van® mobile health program works with public health departments and others to bring no-cost immunizations and other preventive services to communities across Illinois.
-In 2024, the program held more than 530 events, reaching more than 12,700 Illinoisans.
+In 2025, the program participated in more than 390 events, reaching more than 9,000 Illinoisans.

 people served by Care Van events